 You’re allowed to refuse any tests the police try to administer at the scene of your arrest, such as a field sobriety test or a breathalyzer test.
 If you refuse, though, you’ll be charged with a civil infraction and fined $100.
 The police can then arrest you and bring you to the police station to administer a more accurate breathalyzer test.

 Michigan’s implied consent law assumes that you consent to the breathalyzer test at the Detroit police station, which means you’ll lose your license for one year if you refuse to cooperate with this test. six points will also be added to your driving record.

 Once you’re charged with an OWI or DUI in the Metro Detroit area, you’ll need a strong criminal defense strategy to convince the judge and the jury of your innocence.

-A Detroit OWI lawyer from Schwartz Criminal Defense Firm can challenge the evidence in your case and the procedures used in your arrest.
+A Detroit OWI lawyer from Schwartz Law Group can challenge the evidence in your case and the procedures used in your arrest.
 We take cases from Detroit and Metro Detroit including Taylor, West Bloomfield Township, Southfield, Livonia, Novi, Farmington Hills, and more.